-- · Accrued salary and vacation pay - Distributions of plan balances under the 401(k) plan, as described at "401(k) Plan above. - The value of option continuation upon termination, as described below.
-When an employee terminates prior to retirement, his or her stock options are terminated immediately, except that the options may be exercised for a period after termination (not to exceed the original option termination date) in the following circumstances: - Permanent Disability-one year after termination - Death-six months after the date of death - Normal or Early Retirement-one day less than three months after retirement

-The termination of employment for any reason shall not accelerate the vesting of options.
+- Accrued salary and vacation pay - Distributions of plan balances under the 401(k) plan, as described at "401(k) Plan" above. - Nonqualified Deferred Compensation - The value of option continuation upon termination, as described below.
+When an employee terminates prior to retirement, his or her stock options are terminated immediately, except that the options may be exercised for a period after termination (not to exceed the original option termination date) as follows: - Permanent Disability-one year after termination - Death-six months after the date of death - Normal or Early Retirement-one day less than three months after retirement - The termination of employment for any reason shall not accelerate the vesting of options.

 Incremental Pension Benefit.
-The amounts shown in the table represent the present value of payments under the Retirement Plan if termination occurred on December 31, 2006.
+The amounts shown in the table represent the present value of payments under the Retirement Plan if termination occurred on December 31, 2008.